yutakahirano/fetch-with-streams/README.md

 A Response object has an associated __readable stream__ (initially an empty ReadableByteStream).
 Each chunk in this stream must be a Uint8Array.

-A Response object has an associated __used__ predicate that returns true if one of the following holds:
+A Response object has an associated __used__ predicate that returns true if the associated readable stream is not null and the associated readable stream is [disturbed](https://streams.spec.whatwg.org/).

-- passed flag is set.
-- The associated readable stream is [locked to a reader](https://streams.spec.whatwg.org/#is-readable-stream-locked).

 The __body__ attribute's getter must return the associated readable stream.

 Response's associated __consume body__ algorithm, which given a _type_, runs these steps:

-1. If passed flag is set, return a new promise rejected with a TypeError.
+1. If this Response is used, return a new promise rejected with a TypeError.
 1. Let _stream_ be the associated readable stream.
 1. Let _reader_ be the result of running [acquiring an exclusive stream reader](https://streams.spec.whatwg.org/#acquire-exclusive-stream-reader) for _stream_.
 If that threw an exception, return a promise rejected with that exception.
 1. Let _p_ be a new promise.